MNeuhoff/Crop-and-Collage-Tools/README.md

 10. Hit OK on the “Action Required” Window
 11. The process will repeat for each image in the source folder

+When you are finished, you will now have two folders within your selected destination folder.
+The first, **Crop ROIs**, contains the coordinates of the selections from each image as a .zip file.
+These can be opened in the imageJ ROI manager if you would like to change a few selections without having to reselect everything in each image.
+The second, **Cropped_Images**, contains the actual images.

 Next you need to make a montage from the cropped images.

-12. Copy Montage_v1.5.bat from the “Crop and Collage Tools” folder to the directory with all of the freshly cropped images.
+12. Copy Montage_v1.5.bat from the “Crop and Collage Tools” folder to the directory with all of the freshly cropped images (**Cropped_Images**).
 13. Double click on Montage_v1.5.bat and after it completes you should have a picture called montage.png in folder and that’s your finished project.

 ## Please feel free to raise any issues on Github (or find me on Slack for help)